 Overall, GPs that have been able to quickly scale and adapt by embracing cloud technology have found it easier to meet and exceed their competition.
 With technology that can rapidly respond to roiling markets and unexpected industry developments, GPs can easily scale vertically and horizontally to meet their immediate needs.
-Due to lessons learned during the Covid crisis, GPs have seen that market sentiment can turn on a dime, and in order to compete for the best deals, they need to adopt a faster time to market and provide better service quality to their stakeholders.
+Due to lessons learned during the Covid crisis, GPs have seen that market sentiment can turn on a dime, and in order to compete for the best private equity deals, they need to adopt a faster time to market and provide better service quality to their stakeholders.

 Cloud adoption is now table stakes to compete.
 Competitive advantage comes from trading the distractions of self-managed infrastructure for the core competency accelerants of cloud services.
 Big Data, Machine Learning, and deep analytics are all now accessible and relatively cheap with help from the cloud.